zouloux/pasta/README.md

 With those script and conventions, you will be able to :
 - Host and run docker applications
-- Host your projects git repositories ( with Gitea )
+- Host your projects git repositories ( with Gitea or Gitlab )
 - Host and run staging project ( projects you are working on )
 - Deploy with CI to a production server

 **But also :**
-- Sync projects dynamic files between servers ( databases, user generated content )
+- Sync projects dynamic files between envs ( data files, user generated content )
-- Create secured user spaces for any project to work with other developers
+- Create secured workspaces for any project to work with other developers
+- Deploy specific branches of your git projects with 0s downtime

+## Elements

+- **Pasta Server** - Script and conventions to manage docker on any Debian VPS
+- **Pasta Node** - Node package to manage CI

 ## Pasta Server